The BCS Critical Temperature at High Density: Proofs

 Note that $r^*_\pm \ge s^*_\pm$ by definition.
 Using that $\vert \cdot \vert^{-s}$ is equal to its symmetric decreasing rearrangement, we can employ the basic rearrangement inequality \cite[Thm.~3.4]{liebloss} to obtain $s^*_\pm \ge s^*_\pm(a)$.
 Therefore, since $r^*_\pm = r^*_\pm(a)$ by assumption, we have

 In order to see $r^*_\pm = s^*_\pm$ it is sufficient to prove that $s^*_\pm(a) \ge r_\pm^*(a) $.
 Assume the contrary, i.e.~$s_\pm^*(a) < r_\pm^*(a) $, and let $r, \, r+ \delta \in (s_\pm^*(a),r_\pm^*(a))$ for some $\delta >0$.
-We denote $\vert V_{\pm,a} \vert^* \equiv \vert \, V_\pm\vert_{B_a}\, \vert^* $ for short.
+We denote $V_{\pm,a}^* \equiv V_\pm\vert_{B_a}^* $ for short.
 By definition of $s_\pm^*$ and $r_\pm^*$, we thus have

 The first integral actually equals infinity, but we only need that it is uniformly bounded from below by some $c>0$.
-Since $\vert V_{\pm,a} \vert^*$ is radially monotonically decreasing and thus one--sided limits exist, the auxiliary quantity
+Since $\vert V_{\pm,a} \vert^*$ is symmetric--decreasing and thus one--sided limits exist, the auxiliary quantity

 is well defined.
 By definition of $t_\pm^*(a)$ we thus get

 for any $\nu >0$ and $\vert x \vert$ small enough.
 Inserting this in \Cref{eq:rstrans} we arrive at

 which yields a contradiction by choosing $\nu \in (0,\delta/2)$.
 Therefore, $r_\pm^*(a) = s_\pm^*(a)$, which proves that $r_\pm^* = s_\pm^*$.